staudtlex/icr/README.md

       0.50        0.997         0.932
 ```

-Compare the distributions of bootstrapped $\alpha$.
+Compare the distributions of bootstrapped &alpha;.
 The distributions resulting from Krippendorff's algorithm and the non-parametric bootstrap (resampling the coding units) look quite different.
 For a quick look, just `plot()`.

 ```R
 ## ---- plot distribution of alpha ----